gspentzas1991/Simple-Steam-Queries/README.rst

 describes a query that will search for password protected and not empty steam servers

-* After you created your SteamQueryParam list, you call the SteamServerQuery() function and pass your parameter list to it.
-This will return the final string query that responds to the parameters.
+* After you created your SteamQueryParam list, you call the SteamServerQuery function and pass your parameter list to it.
+This will return the final string query that corresponds to the parameters.

 Example: